History of the Lab

 The Grammar Hotline is a University function

 From its establishment circa 1982, the Writing Lab's Grammar Hotline has attracted local, out-of-state, and even international attention and has generated tremendous publicity for this University, thus increasing UWF's visibility in the local community and throughout the United States.
 Since its aggressive promotion, which was initiated by Ann Treadway in an October 1986 Pensacola News Journal article, UWF’s Hotline has responded to the inquiries of nearly 400 callers per year, inquiring about grammar, syntax, diction, capitalization, spelling, pronunciation, documentation style, and word usage.
-The Lab’s utilization reports summarize calling patterns and indicate the breadth and diversity of our growing clientele, including regular calls from the Florida Lottery, at least one call from the U.S. Senate, and calls from outside the U.S.
+The Lab’s utilization reports summarize calling patterns and indicate the breadth and diversity of our growing clientele, including calls from the Florida Lottery, the U.S. Senate, Dan Rather, the late William Safire, and business people and educators from around the world.